jmtemple/web-scraping-python/README.md

 ## Lab Overview

 This lab tutorial provides an introduction and overview to parsing HTML in Python using `beautifulsoup` and `pandas`.
-This lab tutorial is intended to be a roadmap to help in setting up necessary components of the final project (specifically, to aid in the well-documented, working Python program written in Jupyter Notebooks, and written reflection (minimum 300 words) that documents how you approached the final project/what you wanted to accomplish via the final project, resources consulted, how you handled challenges you encountered, key takeaways, etc.)
+This lab tutorial is intended to be a roadmap to help in setting up necessary components of the final project (specifically, to aid in the well-documented, working Python program written in Jupyter Notebooks (e.g., it should extract meaningful data from webpage(s) of your choosing, and then use previously learned methods to do analysis on that data), and written reflection (minimum 300 words) that documents how you approached the final project/what you wanted to accomplish via the final project, resources consulted, how you handled challenges you encountered, key takeaways, etc.)

 ## Acknowledgements